-- In the event of a fire, occupants should immediately activate a building fire alarm, which alerts building staff and all residents of impending danger. - Call 911 to report the fire and notify staff of the location of the fire. - Evacuate, if possible, move at least 2 blocks in a safe direction and stay clear of the building.
+- In the event of a fire, occupants should immediately activate a building fire alarm, which alerts building staff and all residents of impending danger. - Call 911 to report the fire and notify staff of the location of the fire. - If possible, evacuate at least 2 blocks in a safe direction and stay clear of the building.